trms/nml/doc/nml-cmsgpack.md

 #6 generic binary serialization
 This pertains to the issue of non-NML userdata, and to how this kind of userdata can be serialized when nested inside tables.
 A good example of this is a DSX buffer representing picture data.
-We need the ability to transfer this userdata over NML, without requiring DSX to publish it using a NML formatting (SNmlMessage).
+We need the ability to transfer this userdata over NML, without requiring DSX to know anything about how a NML message should be formatted.

 We'll implement our own custom payload package: